-Video showing how to fit an external door and frame set
+A short video showing how to fit an external door and frame set.

 Accurate measuring and cutting is required when you fit a door, please refer to the following DIY pages after reading these paragraphs for further advice.
 If you are not the most experienced of DIY enthusiasts it is advisable to ask someone experienced to assist you.

 You will need to check that your door is or can be one of our standard sizes which are regularly used, if it is not, either refer to your preferred choice of door within our web site, email for advice on altering the standard door to size or choose to purchase a Bespoke (made to size) door.

 We can, in most cases, offer an alternative idea before you go to the expense of buying a bespoke door, the Standard sizes we use for exterior doors are numerous; please refer to our web site.

 You can in most cases cut solid timber External doors to fit a smaller size opening by up to 20mm (3/4") from each of the four edges.
 Please allow the new door to sit somewhere dry overnight to acclimatise.

 Do not stand the door against an external wall as this can encourage it to twist or bow, always try and decorate the door before fitting and choose a dry day to fit it.